dekk-app/homepage/docs/BEHAVIOR_DRIVEN_DEVELOPMENT.md

 1. Copy the Gherkin description into a feature file (i.e. `cypress/integration/MyFeature.feature`)
 1. Write the test for your feature in a javascript file (i.e. `cypress/integration/MyFeature/index.js`)
-1. Push your branch. (ensures that the environment has been prepared, which usually takes more than 15 minutes, therefore this will help speed up further steps of our process)
 1. Implement the feature until all assertions are satisfied
 1. Push your feature
 1. Request a review